-Section 2 Policy.
+Section 2: Policy.

-Members, ad hoc members, officers, and employees shall perform their duties with transparency and without favor and shall refrain from engaging in outside matters of personal financial interest or of personal interest, including other employment, which could impair their independence of judgment, or prevent the proper exercise of one's official duties.

-This Code is in addition to all other laws, restrictions, standards, and provisions applicable to the conduct of the Authority's members, ad hoc members, officers, and employees.
+Members, ad hoc members, officers, and employees shall perform their duties with transparency, without favor and refrain from engaging in outside matters of financial or personal interest, including other employment, that could impair independence of judgment, or prevent the proper exercise of one's official duties.
+This Code of Ethics is in addition to any and all other laws, restrictions, standards and provisions applicable to the conduct of the Authority's members, ad hoc members, officers, and employees.

-Section 3 Standard of Conduct.
+Section 3: Standard of Conduct.

-- (a) The Authority's members, ad hoc members, officers, and employees shall: - (1) Endeavor to perform the duties of their position to the best of their ability and in a spirit of service to all persons and concerns for which the Authority was created;

-- (2) Uphold the high standards of dedicated public service rendered over the years by Authority members, ad hoc members, officers, and employees; - (3) Support and encourage fellow employees in the proper execution of their duties; - (4) Address any question of conduct or regulation that may occur to either the Authority's General Counsel, or the Chair of the Independent Ethics Panel (IEP). - (b) Members, ad hoc members, officers, and employees shall conduct themselves at all times in a manner that avoids an appearance that they can be improperly or unduly influenced, that they could be affected by the position of, or relationship with, any other party, or that they are acting in violation of the public trust. - (c) Members, officers, and employees shall manage all matters within the scope of the Authority's mission independent of any other affiliations or employment.
+- (a) The Authority's members, ad hoc members, officers, and employees shall: - (1) Endeavor to perform the duties of their position to the best of their ability and in a spirit of service to all persons and concerns for which the Authority was created; - (2) Uphold the high standards of dedicated public service rendered over the years by Authority members, ad hoc members, officers, and employees; - (3) Support and encourage fellow employees in the proper execution of their duties; - (4) When a question of conduct or regulation occurs, address the question to either the Authority's Attorney, or the Chair of the Independent Ethics Panel (IEP). - (b) Members, ad hoc members, officers, and employees shall conduct themselves at all times in a manner that avoids an appearance that they can be improperly or unduly influenced, that they could be affected by the position of, or relationship with, any other party, or that they are acting in violation of their public trust. - (c) Members, officers, and employees shall manage all matters within the scope of the Authority's mission independent of any other affiliations or employment.
 Members, including ad hoc members, officers, and employees shall strive to fulfill their professional responsibility to the Authority without bias and shall support the Authority's mission to the fullest.

-Section 4 Prohibited Conduct.
+Section 4: Prohibited Conduct.